 Live-in carers spend hours with those they care for each day, which places more focus on social care and companionship.
 Many people develop deep relationships with their carers – and having someone there to listen, reassure, and chat can remind them that they’re not alone.

-On the other hand, hourly carers have less time for friendly chats alongside their personal and household care duties.
+On the other hand, hourly carers have less time for friendly chats alongside their other care duties.
 Some hourly carers will visit multiple clients in a day and have a timetable to stick to.
 Therefore, people who receive hourly care may have minimal (or at least, significantly less) social interaction with their carers.

 That said, it’s important to remember that this isn’t always the case.
 For some people, having someone pop in each day is all they need.
 And, because hourly care often involves a larger team of carers, some people enjoy being able to interact with a variety of people.

 It’s important that people can choose their carers to make sure they’re the right fit.
-Some care providers have an interview process in place, which allows clients to meet potential carers beforehand.
+Some care providers have an interview process which allows clients to meet potential carers beforehand.

 Flexible, personalised care